Literature in the formation of the person

 After being homeschooled, she finished her last two years of high school at Damascus Christian School (Damascus, Oregon).

-As a Sister of the Society of Mary, she has served among university students in Cordoba, in Pilar, Buenos Aires, in Corvallis and Portland Oregon, where for eight years she was campus minister for the Newman Center at Portland State University.
+As a Sister of the Society of Mary, she has served among university students in Cordoba, in Pilar, Buenos Aires, in Corvallis and Portland Oregon, where for eight years she was the campus minister for the Newman Center at Portland State University.

 The Truth has been accepted in the world not because of its character as a system, nor because of books, nor because of argumentation, nor because of the temporal power that supported it, but because of the personal influence of those who testified, being at the same time teachers and models.